Matching VIPs for improved performance – Dion Jensen [Interview]

 So they were talking on corporate boarding, right?
 But I’ve managed the Asia Pacific.
 If I say that your KPIs are dipping, we’re gonna have a conversation and you got work to do.
 Performance management is not bullying.
 All right, so look after the people, understand the business culture, put it together.
 Understanding what gives your people the most value, understanding what in your business we get the most value in, and matching those is the most important thing that you could do.

 And within that structure, it’s the manner in which you match core values.
 The manner in which you communicate.
 And where the currencies match.
 It’s my advice and it works!
 Works for me, I mean, if you came to work and you felt the most valuable and happiest when you’re at work, that’s when you want to go to work.

-Well, I love the concept of matching the VIP of the workplace of yours and you know just enjoying what you’re doing And then, while you’re talking about performance management, just a quick question for you.
+Well, I love the concept of matching the VIP of the workplace of yours and just enjoying what you’re doing And then, while you’re talking about performance management, just a quick question for you.

 So what is your opinion on critical performance feedback?
 So do you think there is something as, “criticism” when you give performance feedback to an employee?

 I see that people do this really terribly badly, you know, it’s almost like an interrogation.
 You feel like you’re in trouble.
 You feel like the school kid going to the principal’s office and this question makes no sense to me.
 Why is this such a big deal is because we’re making it a big deal.
 If you have a relationship with your manager, “Hi Sumitha, we’re gonna sit down to make sure that you’re happy in your job and because I know if you’re happy in your job, we’re gonna do this”, and that’s all.
 That’s having a conversation.